jinyu121/video2frame/README.md

 1. `pytorch_skvideo_dataset.py`

     Get frames using `skvideo` package, when training and evaluating.
-It is OKay when your batch size is small, and your cpus are powerful enough.
+It is OKay when your batch size is small, and your CPUs are powerful enough.

 1. `pytorch_lmdb_video_dataset.py`